 SACs contain animals, plants and habitats that are considered rare, special or threatened within Europe while SPAs protect important bird species.
 These sites are designated under the EU Habitats and Birds Directives respectively and form part of the European-wide Natura 2000 network of internationally important sites.

 Natural England is responsible for providing nature conservation advice to relevant authorities for EMS in English territorial waters.
 It also provides joint advice with statutory nature conservation bodies in Wales and Scotland for cross-border and the Joint Nature Conservation Committee (JNCC) for offshore sites.
 Until 2010, this advice was given under Regulation 33 of the Conservation (Natural Habitats, &c.)
 Regulations 1994 Advice is now provided under Regulation 35 of the Conservation of Habitats and Species Regulations 2010.

 To satisfy the requirements set out in the Report of the Habitats and Wild Birds Directive Implementation Review (Defra, March 2012), the European Commission guidance on conservation objectives and to respond to stakeholder feedback on the quality of current advice, Natural England is reviewing the approach it takes to developing and delivering the information contained in these packages.
-Please see our improving MPA conservation advice pages for more information.
+Please see the MPA Conservation Advice Project for more information.

 Search for sites within English waters and cross-border sites by alphabetical listing or map location.
 Along with the conservation advice packages, all or some of the following supporting documents are also provided: